hamlim/guava-manual/readme.md

 # Guava

+> [!CAUTION]
+> Currently more of a spec than an implementation

-Rawdogging RSC with Vite + Hono
+> Rawdogging RSC with Vite + Hono

 ## Features:

+- React Server Components
+- Server Functions/Actions/Mutations
+- API Routes
 - Routing
   - `fileName.page.tsx` -> RSC for `/${fileName}`
   - `fileName.route.tsx` -> Route handler for `/${fileName}` (handles all request methods)